The Life of a Digital Nomad

 7. Add an extra serving of greens to your plate

 One simple way to boost your intake of healthy foods is to add an extra serving of greens to each of your meals.
-If you normally eat burger and fries (not recommended!), start adding a portion of peas or a green salad to your plate.
+If you normally eat burgers and fries (not recommended!), start adding a portion of peas or a green salad to your plate.
 Over time, you can start increasing the greens – and reducing the junk food.

 8. Be active outside the gym

-I’m sure you’ve spotted people at work who go to the gym most morning.
+I’m sure you’ve spotted people at work who go to the gym most mornings.
 They certainly know how to start their day well, but watch their habits after that.
 Often they sit down all day at their desk, and no doubt go home and chill out in front of the TV.

-While going to the gym is commendable, don’t make it your be all and end all.
+While going to the gym is commendable, don’t make it your be-all and end-all.
 Get out in the fresh air and natural light and move your body the way nature intended – by walking and running.

 9. Eat carbs every day